 - Each of the secondary analysis applications/data utilities has required parameters that are displayed.
 Review the default values shown. - Secondary analysis applications/data utilities also have advanced parameters.
 These are set to default values, and need only be changed when analyzing data generated in non-standard experimental conditions. - 14.
-(Optional) Click Import Analysis Settings and select a previouslysaved CSV file containing the desired settings (including Advanced Parameters) for the selected application or data utility.
-The imported settings are set.

-The Iso-Iseq® application will be used as an example.
-This application characterizes full-length transcript isoforms.

-15. Click the Reference Set field and select a reference sequence from the dialog.
+(Optional) Click Import Analysis Settings and select a previously-saved CSV file containing the desired settings (including Advanced Parameters) for the selected application or data utility.
+The imported settings are set. - The Iso-Iseq[®] application will be used as an example.
+This application characterizes full-length transcript isoforms. - 15.
+Click the Reference Set field and select a reference sequence from the dialog.
 (The reference sequences available in SMRT Link and displayed in the dialog were imported into SMRT Analysis.
-See "Importing sequence, reference, barcode and target regions data" on page 48 for details.)
+See "Importing sequence, reference, barcode and target regions data" on page 51 for details.)

-Analysis Application Required Analysi is Name

-Iso-Seq Analysis \$ Job 9 9

-The Import Analysis Settings Analy sis Datasets

-Associated Inputs tt D I Name ↓↑

-Primer Set Required 422 SLT-4_test-202

-Iso-Seq v2 Barcoded cDNA Primers .≣

-Reference Set $\frown$

-( ■)← Click I here

-Cluster of Barcoded Samples 📀 $\smile$

-Pool reads and cluster together \$
+2. Select Analysis 1.
+Select Data Analysis Application Required Analysis Name Iso-Seq Analysis Job 99 ★ Import Analysis Settings Analysis Datasets Associated Inputs Name ↓↑ Primer Set Required SLT-4_test-2023-1 Iso-Seq v2 Barcoded cDNA Primers Reference Set Click here Cluster of Barcoded Samples 😚 Pool reads and cluster together

-- (Optional) Click Advanced Parameters and specify the values of the parameters you would like to change.
+- 16. (Optional) Click Advanced Parameters and specify the values of the parameters you would like to change.
 Click OK when finished.
 (Different applications/data utilities have different advanced parameters.) - 17.
-To see information about parameters for all secondary analysis applications and data utilities provided by PacBio, see "Analysis applications" on page 60 or "Data utilities" on page 127 for details.
+To see information about parameters for all secondary analysis applications and data utilities provided by PacBio, see "Analysis applications" on page 63 or "Data utilities" on page 134 for details.